LiYeming/ReadingNote/Now/Algorithm and Data Structure/CLRS/Chap 13.md

 - Property 2, Root may be red.
 - Property 4, Red newcomer may have red parent.

+Use a loop to fixup the insert, which remains invariants:

+- Node $z$ is red.
+- If $z$'s parent is root, then $z$'s parent is black.
+- If the tree violates any of red-black properties, then it violates at most one of them, and the violation is either property 2 or property 4.

 Cases, assuming we insert node $z$.

 1. $z$'s uncle $y$ is red